HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-04-2-generating-keys-and-addresses.md

 After we have added the network byte, a checksum is calculated and concatenated with the address.
 This is a security measure to prevent addresses that were corrupted during transmission from being used by a wallet.
 The checksum is obtained by hashing the address including the network byte twice and taking the first 4 bytes of the result.

+$$
 SHA256(SHA256(network byte+encrypted public key))
+$$

 This checksum is then added to the end of the compressed public key.

-What we have now is a valid address, but there is one last step to it. *Base58Check* is a way to convert bits into alphanumeric characters, excluding the four characters 0, O, I, and l.
-Base58Check excludes these characters to reduce errors when copying addresses manually and proofreading them.
+What we have now is a valid address, but there is one last step to it.

+*Base58Check* is a way to convert bits into alphanumeric characters, excluding the four characters 0, O, I, and l to reduce errors when copying addresses manually and proofreading them.

 ### Hierachichal Deterministic Address Generation - HD Wallets

 Most wallets today are HD wallets - hierarchical deterministic wallets.
-They use a single seed or *master private key* which can be derived from your mnemonic phrase, to generate a number of private keys.
+They use a single seed or *master private key* which can be derived from your mnemonic phrase, to generate a number of *child private keys*.
 This is done by adding a counter to the seed and incrementing it by one for every new private key generated.

 ![Hierarchical Deterministic Wallet](/assets/post_files/technology/expert/2.3.2-keys-and-addresses/hd_wallet_D.jpg)
 ![Hierarchical Deterministic Wallet](/assets/post_files/technology/expert/2.3.2-keys-and-addresses/hd_wallet_M.jpg)

 These private keys can be used for different blockchains, because the underlying concept is always the same: the private key is a source of randomness that when multiplied with the base point of the specific chain yields your public key.
-In our [article on wallets]({{ site.baseurl }}{% post_url /technology/expert/2022-03-01-wallets-advanced %}) we will look at HD wallets more closely.
+In our [article on wallets]({{ site.baseurl }}{% post_url /technology/expert/2022-03-01-wallets-advanced %}) we will look at HD wallets and different address derivation methods more closely.

 ## Summary